 - To Dust: Though cloth will also work, dusters and other soft-bristle tools quickly clear dusty leaves.

-- To Trim: You’ll need a pair of sharp shears or scissors to trim dying leaves, which steal water from healthy ones.
+- To Trim: You’ll need a pair of sharp shears or scissors to prune dying leaves, which steal water from healthy ones.

 Most of these items can be found around the house.
 If you keep a variety of plants, you may even have these already.